-Founded in 1974, this award is given out each March in six categories: autobiography, biography, criticism, fiction, nonfiction, and poetry.
+Founded in 1974, The National Book Critics Circle Award is given out each March in six categories: autobiography, biography, criticism, fiction, nonfiction, and poetry.
 Winners are voted on by critics, the only national award to do so.
 Their first ceremony was held in April 1974 at the Algonquin Hotel in New York City.
-Past winners include The Problem of Slavery in the Age of Emancipation by David Brion Davis in 2014 (general nonfiction), Atonement by Ian McEwan in 2002 (fiction), and Song of Solomon by Toni Morrison in 1977 (fiction).

 The Nobel Prize in Literature

 There are six Nobel Prize categories: physics, chemistry, medicine, literature, peace, and economics.
 Named for Alfred Nobel, a Swedish engineer, the idea for the awards was suggested by Nobel himself in his will.

 In 1901, six years after his death, the Swedish Academy began to hand out awards in these categories.
 The six year delay was due to protests by Nobel’s family after he wrote in his will that the entirety of his fortune be used to set up the foundation.
 The prize honors the writers themselves rather than a particular body of work.

 Past winners include:

 Patrick Modiano (2014)

 Toni Morrison (1993)

 Joseph Brodsky (1987)